Ali-Taherkhany-Dev/Git-Fundamentals/README.md

 1. Git &rarr; Free and open source version control system.
 2. Version Control &rarr; The management of changes to docs, computer programs, large web sites, and other collections of information.
+3. Branch &rarr; We use branches to have different versions of a project at one time

 ## Terms